dalenewman/JunkDrawer/README.md

 you want, and pass them in as the second argument of the jd.exe executable (i.e. `jd sample.txt other.xml`).

-### Conclusion
+### Precautions

 I called it Junk Drawer because importing files directly into a database can get messy.
-It ends up an uncontrolled staging area for data.
-Nevertheless, it empowers your trusted friends to put some data in there and run ad-hoc queries until their heart&#39;s content.
+It may end up an uncontrolled staging area for data.
 If you&#39;re the acting DBA, and you put your `Junk` on an important server, make sure you have monitors in place for disk space, CPU abuse, and excessive resource blocking.

-You should have this all setup regardless if you have Junk Drawer running.
+###Conclusion

+Once in place, Junk Drawer can empower your trusted friends to import their data into a Junk database and run ad-hoc queries until their heart&#39;s content.

+Of course there are going to be files that are so messed up, that JunkDrawer won't be able to make any sense of them.
+In that case, you'll have to resort to shouting, head-locks, notepad++, and the wizard.

+Thanks for reading.